adacollege/japanese-culture-club/README.md

 - Cooking and eating Japanese cuisine
 - Visiting Japanese culture exhibits & businesses
 - Learning about Japanese music and dance

+## Who are the JCC founders?
+The JCC was founded on 31st October 2018 🎃 by: